In the current article and the next article, we review the various PowerShell cmdlets that…

 The article stricture

-The information about the various PowerShell commands, divided to section that relates to each of the separated “entities” that are involved in the mail migration process.
+The information about the various PowerShell commands, divided into sections that relate to each of the separated “entities” that are involved in the mail migration process.

 Displaying information versus exporting information